msmdev/PlasmoFAB/README.md

 # PlasmoFAB Code Repository

 This repository contains scripts that were be used in the creation of the PlasmoFAB dataset.
 The dataset can be found on [Zenodo](https://doi.org/10.5281/zenodo.7433087).
-Furthermore, we provide implementations of all experiments described in the manuscript _PlasmoFAB: A Curated Benchmark for Antigen Candidate Exploration in_ ***Plasmodium falciparum***.
+Furthermore, we provide implementations of all experiments described in the manuscript **PlasmoFAB: A Curated Benchmark for Antigen Candidate Exploration in** ***Plasmodium falciparum***.

 ## Install instructions
 -------

 1. Clone the repository

-  `git clone git@github.com:jacqui20/PfMPTool.git`
+  `git clone git@github.com:msmdev/PlasmoFAB.git`

 2. Create conda env